 In an effort to avoid these same adverse effects, businesses rely on custom foam inserts to complement a durable exterior in product packaging.
 Whether included in stock cases or custom-designed solutions, these inserts deliver precise protection for delicate products — all while distinguishing your brand in a positive manner.

-The Weight & Fragility of Your Product
+Product Weight & Fragility

-Weight and fragility are two critical components when designing custom foam inserts for cases.
+Weight and fragility are two critical components when designing custom foam packaging inserts for cases.
 In some scenarios, you may be dealing with delicate, lightweight products — a list that could range from hearing aids to pens.
 In terms of the type of foam used, polyurethane is likely a good option, as it is designed specifically for fragile products that don’t weigh much.

 If we’re talking about a 70-pound airplane brake, you’ll need a more durable, reinforced solution — from the inside out.
 Custom foam inserts made from polyethylene, a firm dense foam made for heavier products, is a viable alternative.